Conctr/squirrel/README.md

 ## Agent Class Usage

 ### Constructor: Conctr(*app_id, api_key, model[, use_agent_id][, region][, environment]*)
 The constructor takes three required parameters: your application id, API key and model.
-There is also  three optional parameter, the region to be used (defaults to us-west-2), the environment (defualts to staging) and the use_agent_id (defaults to false).
+There is also  three optional parameter, the region to be used (defaults to us-west-2), the environment (defaults to staging) and the use_agent_id (defaults to false).

 | Key | Data Type | Required | Default Value | Description |
 | ----| --------------- | --------- | ----------- |----------- |